Academic Information and Policies

 Academic Suspension

 A student who fails to earn a 2.0 cumulative GPA while on the probationary semester will be placed on academic suspension and removed from all enrolled courses by the Registrar's office.
 Readmission after academic suspension term should include participation in counseling through Student Affairs, tutorial services, and academic advising, and a reduction in course load.
 Students on academic suspension are ineligible to enroll for one semester.
-After suspension, the student is placed on academic probation adn may re-enroll.
+After suspension, the student is placed on academic probation and may re-enroll.
 Academic Deans and Chairs have the authority to override an academic suspension.

 Standards of Progress